-When an IBM Informix product uses an end-user format to print an internal date value as a string, the %iy directive performs the same task as % y, and %iY directive performs the same task as %Y. To print a year with one of these formatting directives, an IBM Informix product performs the following actions:
+When an IBM Informix product uses a display format to print an internal date value as a string, the %iy directive performs the same task as % y, and %iY directive performs the same task as %Y. To print a year with one of these formatting directives, an IBM Informix product performs the following actions:

-- The %iy and %y formatting directives both print the year of an internal date value as a two-digit decade. - For example, when you set GL_DATE to '%y \m \%d' or '\%iy \m \%d', an internal date for March 5, 1997 formats to '97 03 05'. - The %iY and %Y formatting directives both print the year of an internal date value as a four-digit year. - For example, when you set GL_DATE to '%Y \mathbb{m} \mathbb{%d}' or '\mathbb{i}Y \mathbb{m} \mathbb{%d}', the internal date for March 5, 1997 formats to '1997 03 05'.
+- The %iy and %y formatting directives both print the year of an internal date value as a two-digit decade. - For example, when you set GL\DATE to '%y m d' or '%iy m d', an internal date for March 5, 1997 formats to '97 03 05'. - The %iY and %Y formatting directives both print the year of an internal date value as a four-digit year. - For example, when you set GL\DATE to '%Y %m %d' or '%iY %m %d', the internal date for March 5, 1997 formats to '1997 03 05'.

-When an IBM Informix product uses an end-user format to read a date, the %iy formatting directive performs differently from %y and the %iY formatting directive performs differently %Y. The following table summarizes how the year formatting directives behave when an IBM Informix product uses them to read date strings.
+When an IBM Informix product uses a display format to read a date, the %iy formatting directive performs differently from %y and the %iY formatting directive performs differently %Y. The following table summarizes how the year formatting directives behave when an IBM Informix product uses them to read date strings.

 Table 2-1.
-GL_DATE formats with sample date strings
+GL\DATE formats with sample date strings